-We’ve identified ways to eliminate low-value direct patient care, as well as ways to complement high-value care with remote, non-clinical support.
+We’ve identified ways to eliminate low-value direct patient care, as well as ways to complement high-value care with remote, non-clinical support.2

 The healthcare system is likely to see continued optimizations and opportunities for the patient experience as it relates to cancer, especially by leveraging digital solutions in care delivery, symptom monitoring, and mitigating impacts of social determinants of health.
 In the long-term, these benefits speak to a new future of cancer care, with a revitalized focus on patient priorities.

 Want to learn more about opportunities to evolve the patient experience as it relates to cancer?
-Hear from leaders from UCSF, Sidney Kimmel Cancer Center, and more by registering for our webinar here.
+Hear from leaders from UCSF, Sidney Kimmel Cancer Center, and more by watching our latest webinar here.